jumpnow/jumpnowtek-site/_posts/2017-03-07-Working-with-the-BeagleBone-PRUs.md

 So that's the basic development environment I'm using.

-Next up is controlling some gpio pins, both writing and reading.
+The next thing to try is controlling some gpio pins, both writing and reading.

-Customizations to the device tree can handle this.

 I have a [PRU Cape][ti-pru-cape] board which has some convenient components for testing the PRU hardware.

-In particular,
+In particular for gpio testing it has

 * 4 LEDs accessible as PRU0 output pins GPO 0,1,2,3
 * 3 LEDS accessible as PRU1 output pins GPO 1,3,5